Onyx (wrestler): NWA Wildside (1999–2005)

-Onyx debuted for the National Wrestling Alliance's Wildside territory in 2000.
-Soon after debuting, he won the vacant Junior Heavyweight Championship on May 20 after defeating Adam Jacobs in the finals of a tournament.
+Onyx debuted for the National Wrestling Alliance's Wildside territory in 1999.
+The following year, he won the vacant Junior Heavyweight Championship on May 20, 2000, after defeating Adam Jacobs in the finals of a tournament.
 Onyx would hold the title for just over five months before losing it to Lazz in a handicap match with Jeff G. Bailey as his partner.

 On July 7, 2001, Onyx and his team lost to Prince Justice's team in a WarGames match for Justice's Heavyweight Championship.
 Despite the loss, Onyx managed to win the Television Championship from Adam Jacobs on October 20.
 On December 22, Onyx defeated Cru Jones in his first title defense.
 After successful title defenses against Sgt.
 Overkill and Iceberg, Onyx lost the TV Title to Jones on March 23, 2002.
 Onyx faced Jones in a rematch for title on May 3, but was unsuccessful in regaining the title.

 After going undefeated in singles competition for a few months, Onyx began feuding with Iceberg over his Heavyweight Championship.
 On November 16, he defeated Iceberg via disqualification, but did not win the title due to championships being unable to change hands on a disqualification.
 On December 21, Onyx and Iceberg wrestled for the title, but the match ended in a double disqualification.
 Onyx received another rematch on March 15, 2003, but was again unable to defeat Iceberg for the title.
 After being unable to win the Heavyweight Championship, he turned his sights to the Television Championship and unsuccessfully wrestled Rainman for the title on May 3.

 On October 25, 2003, Onyx finally won the Heavyweight Championship after defeating Shawn Hernandez.
-He then defended the title against the likes of Rudy Boy Gonzales, Chance Prophet and Abyss before engaging in a feud with Ray Gordy, who he also defeated to retain the championship.
+He then defended the title against the likes of Rudy Boy Gonzales, Chance Prophet and Abyss, before engaging in a feud with Ray Gordy, who he also defeated to retain the championship.
 Onyx would then lose the title to Jason Cross on September 4, 2004 to end his reign at 315 days, the longest single reign in the championship's entire history.
 After Gordy defeated Cross for the title on December 4, Onyx defeated Gordy on the same day to win his second Heavyweight Title, thus reigniting their feud.
 Onyx held the title for a few months before losing it to Rainman on March 26, 2005 in a three-way match also involving Gordy.
 One month later, Onyx defeated Rainman to win his third and final Heavyweight Championship on April 30.
 Wildside closed down immediately afterwards, resulting in Onyx becoming the shortest reigning Heavyweight Champion as a result.